Raoul Wallenberg Centre for Human Rights: Political prisoners

 The RWCHR mobilizes international advocacy in concert with other international human rights bodies, governments and NGOs to defend political prisoners around the world.
-According to the RWCHR's chair, the "plight of a political prisoner [serves as a] looking glass into the human rights violator country that imprisons them".
-The RWCHR serves as international legal counsel to the following political prisoners: Raif Badawi, a Saudi blogger imprisoned for exercising his right to freedom of expression; Leopoldo Lopez, a leader of the Venezuelan democratic opposition currently under house-arrest; Dr. Wang Bingzhang, a Chinese pro-democracy dissident currently languishing in a Chinese prison; Sun Qian, a Falun Gong practitioner imprisoned for her spiritual faith; Saeed Malekpour, a Canadian permanent resident imprisoned in the notorious Evin Prison in Iran for developing a computer software; Ayatollah Hossein Kazemeyni Boroujerdi, imprisoned in Evin Prison for advocating for separation of religion and government; the Baháʼí 7, imprisoned in Evin Prison for practicing their Baháʼí Faith and promulgating religious freedom.
+According to the RWCHR's chair, the "plight of a political prisoner serves as a looking glass into the human rights violator country that imprisons them".
+The RWCHR serves as international legal counsel to the following political prisoners: Raif Badawi, a Saudi blogger imprisoned for exercising his right to freedom of expression; Leopoldo Lopez, a leader of the Venezuelan opposition currently in exile; Dr. Wang Bingzhang, a Chinese pro-democracy dissident currently in Chinese prison; Sun Qian, a Falun Gong practitioner, Saeed Malekpour, a Canadian permanent resident who was imprisoned in Evin Prison in Iran for developing and hosting a pornographic website while in Iran until 2019; Ayatollah Hossein Kazemeyni Boroujerdi, imprisoned in Evin Prison for advocating for separation of religion and government; the Baháʼí 7, imprisoned in Evin Prison for practicing their Baháʼí Faith and promulgating religious freedom.
 In 2017, the RWCHR used Human Rights Day to co-host a press conference with the Raoul Wallenberg All-Party Parliamentary Caucus for Human Rights to highlight the cases of political prisoners.

 Women's rights

-The RWCHR believes that advancing women's rights is essential to achieving a more peaceful and prosperous world built upon principles of justice and dignity.
-The RWCHR has accordingly begun to host events and engage in public advocacy intended to help women exercise the self-determination they are entitled to.
-Examples include an Op-Ed authored by the RWCHR and published in the Huffington Post on International Women's Day on the need to continue advancing women's rights.
-On 20 March 2018, the RWCHR co-sponsored an event with UN Watch parallel to the United Nations Commission on the Status of Women with the goal of shining a spotlight on the role of women in defending democracy and pursuing justice.
+The RWCHR is a supporter of women's rights.
+The RWCHR has begun to host events and engage in public advocacy intended to help women exercise self-determination.
+Examples include an Op-Ed authored by the RWCHR and published in the 'Huffington Post on International Women's Day on the need to continue advancing women's rights.
+On 20 March 2018, the RWCHR co-sponsored an event with UN Watch parallel to the United Nations Commission on the Status of Women with the goal of highlighting on the role of women in "defending democracy and pursuing justice".
 Participants of the event included Wai Wai Nu, Mahnaz Afkhami, Maria Corina Machado and Ketty Niviyabandi.